sydasif/python-book/docs/source/01_introduction/02_install.md

 >>> ip_addr = '192.168.1.1'
 ```

-Variable assignment in Python is flexible and forgiving, offering room for creativity.
-However, it's essential to follow some best practices to write clean and maintainable code.
+Variable assignment in Python is flexible and forgiving, allowing for creativity.
+However, it's important to follow best practices to write clean and maintainable code.

-### Use descriptive names
+### Use Descriptive Names

 Choose variable names that are descriptive and convey their purpose.
 Avoid generic names like `temp` or `data`.
 Instead, use names like `ip_address` or `server_name` to make your code more readable.

-### Use underscores
+### Use Underscores

 For multi-word variable names, use underscores to separate words, following the snake_case convention.
 For example, `device_name` is more readable than `deviceName`.

-### Avoid reserved words
+### Avoid Reserved Words

 Be careful not to use Python's reserved words as variable names.
 For example, naming a variable `print` or `for` can lead to unexpected behavior.